danigb/audio-contour/README.md

 **Create a standard ADSR**

-When `time3` is 0, the audio-contour behaves like a normal ADSR envelope.
-You can use the standard `attack`, `decay`, `sustain` and `release` parameters to build the envelope:
+When `t3` is 0, the audio-contour behaves like a normal ADSR envelope.

+Additionally, you can use the standard `attack`, `decay`, `sustain` and `release` parameters in the constructor to build the envelope:

 ```js
 var env = Contour(ac, { attack: 0.1, decay: 0.2, sustain: 0.8, release: 0.5 })